botdio/botd/README.md

 ### Can I import more packages?
 For SaaS mode, you can only choose packages.
 For Self-Host mode, you can import any packages:
-> change configuration file shell/shell.json to add more libs/packages for script running, e.g. fs, child_process, network, etc. But you need npm install the botd project.
+> change configuration file shell/shell.json to add more libs/packages for script running, e.g. fs, child_process, network, etc. Of couse, you need npm install the packages in your project.

 ### How to save data?
 Take code [db.counter](https://gist.github.com/datalet/0c1385da7886941097b56ee872d19a82) as an example: